conorsheppard/simple-web-crawler-java/README.md

 You can simply run the above script and supply the base URL as a command line argument, the script will then build and run the application.
-Make sure that Docker and Docker Compose are install and that Docker is running.
+Make sure that Docker and Docker Compose are installed and that Docker is running.

 To specify the number of threads, use the `-t` or `--threads` flags